 The god Adon was considered one of the most important Canaanite gods: he was the god of beauty, fertility and permanent renewal.
 The name itself, “Adon”, means “The Lord” in Canaanite.
 In Greek mythology and the Hellenic world generally, he was called Adonis, and became known by that name among those nations.
 Other adaptations of Adon in various civilizations include the Canaanite god Baal who was worshipped in Ugarit, and Tammuz or Dumuzi (meaning July) as he was known to the Babylonians.
 In Egypt, he was Osiris, the god of resurrection.

 In addition to the god Adonis, the myth involves his everlasting mistress Astarte, the goddess of love and beauty.
-She was known as Aphrodite to the Greeks, and Venus to the Romans.
+She was known as Aphrodite in the Greek myths, and as Venus to the Romans.
 Their stories were so intertwined that Adonis' myth would be incomplete without mentioning Astarte and the legendary love story that brought them together.

 The role that Cyprus played in transferring the myth of Adonis and Astarte from the Canaanite regions to the Greeks – and from the latter to the Romans – is a very significant one.
 However, perhaps due to the lack of Mesopotamian and Canaanite sources written about this legend (and often the ambiguity of such sources), the late Greek writings are the main references for this tale of eternal love.
 Hence, the myth is most popularly known as that of Adonis and Aphrodite, rather than Adon and Astarte.

 Based on the different Greek sources (such as Bion of Smyrna) and the other Roman references (like Ovid's Metamorphoses) a general consensus on the story of Adonis and Aphrodite is as follows: